What is Social Policy work?

 On-going social policy campaigns:

 Water and sewerage charges are paid on a combined bill with Council Tax.
 However many people do not know that whilst they are charged together water and sewerage is a separate charge from Council Tax, resulting in charges going unpaid and households falling into ‘water debt’.
 Following our participation in a pilot awareness raising project run by Citizens Advice Scotland (CAS), Perth Citizens Advice bureau decided to explore citizens’ general knowledge of water and sewerage charges in more detail.
 We ran a survey with our clients which was later adopted by Stirling CAB and Airdrie CAB.
-The findings were pooled to produce a research report, which will be available soon.
+The findings were pooled to produce a research report, the link to which and a separate summary sheet is available below:

 Completed social policy campaigns: